Faelan-Anthropawn/main-website/README.md

 # Faelans Space

-A set of web-based tools for Minecraft Bedrock Edition and general audio processing.
+An open source set of web-based tools for Minecraft Bedrock Edition and general audio processing.
-Everything runs directly in your browser using plain JavaScript
+Everything runs directly in your browser using JavaScript a minimal node server file is included for local running (node server.js)

 ## Minecraft Tools